-We focus on the six (6) most powerful mood- and mind-altering compounds or neurotransmitters, clinically proven to boost mood, strength, mental fitness, and well-being.
+We focus on the six (6) most powerful mood- and mind-altering compounds or neurotransmitters, clinically proven to boost mental fitness, mood, and broader well-being.
 Learn more below.

 Serotonin impacts every part of your body, from emotions to motor skills.
 Serotonin is considered a natural mood stabilizer, and exercises considerable influence over sleeping patterns, eating habits, and digestion.
 Serotonin is also proven to regulate anxiety, reduce incidence of depression, and heal wounds.